Heathfield School, Ascot: Facilities

 The school is equipped with teaching, sporting and leisure facilities.
 In 2000, the school opened a 25m indoor heated swimming pool.

 In the summer of 2014, work started on a new STEM (Science, Technology, Engineering & Mathematics) building, providing a hub for the girls to study science subjects.

 Academic

 The 2018 ISI Inspection report noted that "The quality of pupils' academic and other achievements is excellent" and commended the pupils' enthusiastic committed approach to their learning.
 It also found the quality of the pupils' personal development excellent.
 "The overall achievement of the pupils is excellent and represents the successful fulfilment of the school's ambitious aims."

 Houses

-All girls are placed in one of the four houses upon entry.
-A Head of House looks after the girls and is the first point of contact for parents and girls on issues.
+All pupils are placed in one of the four houses upon entry.
+A Head of House looks after the pupil's and is the first point of contact for parents and pupil's on issues.